noahehall/theBookOfNoah/0current/aws/0aws.md

   - db level architecture:
     - NoSQL dbs are easier to architect (especially dynamodb) for high availability relative to relational dbs
     - relational dbs require much higher level expertise to improve availability (unless your using RDS + multi-availability option on launch)
-      - primary DB server on ec2 + standby in different AZ
+      - primary DB server on ec2 + standby in different AZ + automatic failover on failure (use DNS name instead of IP)
       - replicas on different EC2s in different regions, VPCs, availabilty zones, and subnets
         - note the greater the distance from the primary DB, the longer it takes for data to be reflected
       - operational details: OS management, db management, data protection schemes, primary DB failure scenarios, etc etc etc